Network segmentation for vehicle telemetry in Home Assistant

 Home Assistant must be able to read the telemetry that matters, such as location, charge state, lock state, or trip data if the car exposes it.
 MQTT can act as the local hand-off point if the vehicle bridge publishes data there.
 VLANs must separate the vehicle network from general home traffic.
 Firewall rules must block lateral movement and allow only the exact flows needed for telemetry, time sync, DNS, and any mandatory vendor endpoints.

-Non-functional requirements matter just as much.
+The non-functional requirements matter as well.
 Latency should stay low enough that automation still feels useful.
 Logs should be readable.
 The setup should survive a router reboot without falling apart.
-Privacy should be the default, not a side effect.
+Privacy should be the default, not an accident.

 High-level Design

-The design is boring, which is a compliment.
+The design is boring, which is the point.

-The data flow should be one-way where possible.
+Keep the data flow one-way where you can.
 Vehicle or bridge to MQTT, MQTT to Home Assistant, then Home Assistant to automations.
 Avoid letting Home Assistant talk directly to the car unless there is a strong reason.
-The more direct links you add, the more paths you must police later.
+The more direct links you add, the more paths you have to police later.

 Implementation Plan